Adelaide migratory birds header large

 Many of Adelaide’s migratory shorebirds land in the Adelaide International Bird Sanctuary.
 The southern tip of the sanctuary is about 20 minutes north from the Adelaide city, in the Barker Inlet.

-Shorebirds rely on many areas across the north Gulf St Vincent, which is part of an internationally recognised migratory shorebird site: the East Asian-Australasian Flyway.
+Shorebirds rely on the tidal mudflats of Gulf St Vincent, which provide important habitat for feeding, which is part of an internationally recognised migratory shorebird site: the East Asian-Australasian Flyway.

 The bird sanctuary is used by more than 27,000 shorebirds birds every year – of which 14,000 are migratory shorebirds from 14 different species.

-Our migratory shorebirds usually arrive in September (although some arrived early this year) and head home in March to breed.
+Our migratory shorebirds usually arrive in September/October and start heading home in March to breed.

 Everything you need to know about South Australia’s migratory shorebirds